deployment-academy/deployment-academy.github.io/README.md

     ```

 1. Edit your post using your favorite editor
-1. Run it to check your changes locally
+1. Run it to preview your changes locally

     ```shell
     hugo server